4Soft-de/harness-model/docs/vec-navigation-api.md

 - **A distinct package name, not a singular/plural pair.** `traversal` was chosen over `navigation` precisely because the old package is called `navigations`; while both exist, a singular/plural pair would create permanent import ambiguity.
+- **A deprecated model association is a fallback, not a second navigation.** Offering the recommended and the superseded path as two catalog methods would push the choice, and the knowledge of which VEC generation a file follows, to every call site — which is exactly what a navigation exists to absorb.
+  One method with a fallback keeps the model's deprecation invisible to consumers until the model removes the association, at which point only the fallback is deleted.
 - **Catalogs expose steps, not composed paths.** Composition happens at the call site, so a catalog factory never takes a parameter it would only forward to one of the interface's operators.
 The chained form reads in traversal order and needs no API surface; a wrapper method reads inside-out and hides